What Heart Rate Percentage to Run a Race at

 That is so tough.
 It is so easy to go out too fast when you are trained and fit and feeling well.
 So it requires a lot of discipline and learning how fast you are going.
 Which gets better with experience.

-It is best to do a few "tune-up" races before you run your big race.
+First of all, could you find one or a few "tune-up" races before you run your big race?
 You are training for a half marathon now.
-Probably enough time to run the half marathon in Dublin on 25 October.

 If that is your goal race, see if you can get into a 5k and/or a 10k race and use these as test races.
-You'll get used to the excitement of a race and your race times will give you a good idea about your goal time for your half marathon as well, simply use my
+You'll get used to the excitement of a race and your race times will give you a reasonable idea about your goal time for your half marathon as well.
+Simply use my Race Conversion Calculator to plug in one race to get an approximate time for another race.

 goal pace sessions.
-They will help give you a good idea about your abilities.
+They can also help give you a good idea about your abilities.

 So whatever it takes, get a rough idea about what your abilities are.
 Then when it comes to race day, especially if you want to do a longer race like a half marathon, start of easily and control that pace.